crewlinker/protoc-gen-dynamodb/README.md

 - [ ] SHOULD test that messages from external packages that DO implement the MarshalDynamoItem can be used in fields without problem
 - [ ] SHOULD turn panics into errors (or add catch mechanism)
 - [ ] SHOULD add support of StringSets, NumberSets, ByteSets etc
+- [ ] SHOULD allow customizing the dynamodb attribute name (from default "number")
 - [ ] SHOULD allow skipping certain fields for all dynamodb marshalling/unmarshalling
 - [x] SHOULD error when marshalling map of messages and the key is an empty string (not allowed)
+- [ ] COULD improve usability of FieldMask encoding, instead of slice of strings of the field names in proto definition, could/should be the dynamodb attribute names.
+But this probably means implement another version of the fieldmaskpb.New() function.